Your Club Hub

 - Find a minimum of eight currently enrolled Cal Poly students that are interested in being a part of the club.

 - Find a Cal Poly State University employee who would be willing to serve as the club's advisor.

 - Complete a Petition for University Recognition form, and bylaws using the Cal Poly Club Bylaw Template.

 - Submit the Petition for University Recognition form, bylaws, and an electronic copy of the bylaws (e.g., on CD) (not mandatory) to ASI Club Services for processing.

-Completion of the above items begins the club recognition process; however, club activities and events cannot commence until the club has been officially recognized by the university through Student Life & Leadership.
+Completion of the above items begins the club recognition process; however, club activities and events cannot commence until the club has been officially recognized by the university through the Office of the Dean of Students.

 For additional step-by-step instructions on what is involved in starting a new Cal Poly club, please review the Cal Poly Club Handbook.

 Start a New Independent Student Organization (ISO)